 Most of us forget our homes conceal intricate plumbing systems.
 We expect our home plumbing to function as designed, without flaw.
 Yet it is possible to improve home plumbing efficiency with some proactive measures.
-The tips outlined below just might prevent a nasty problem from rearing its ugly head down the line in the form of a broken plumbing fixture that must be repaired or replaced.
+The plumbing tips to save you money outlined below, just might prevent a nasty problem from rearing its ugly head down the line in the form of a broken plumbing fixture that must be repaired or replaced.
 Abide by the advice set forth in this article and you will rest easy knowing you’ve done your part to prevent frustrating and costly home plumbing problems.

 Before digging into the nitty-gritty of home plumbing advice, it is prudent to explain why the average homeowner should take heed of such knowledge.
 Incorporating the wisdom outlined below has the potential to ward off repairs and replacements, decrease your utility bills, and extend the lifespan of your plumbing fixtures and appliances.
 After all, a home plumbing system that is neglected will eventually decrease in performance across time.
 You can do your part to prevent time-consuming and expensive plumbing problems by taking matters into your own hands with the relatively minor tricks and tips explained below.

 An annual inspection of your water heater will ensure that it is operating at peak capacity.
 This maintenance session will also guarantee that the water heater doesn’t have any flaws that could lead to plumbing problems.
 Furthermore, maintenance gives a water heater aficionado the chance to tune up the unit and ensure everything is in proper working order.